Close

 4. Keep Your Blood Circulation Going

-Sitting restricts blood flow in your legs so try not to cross your legs while sitting.
-You can also elevate them while you rest so that the circulation in your legs and feet are eased back to your heart.
+Sitting restricts blood flow in your legs, so try not to cross your legs while sitting.
+You can also elevate them while you rest so that the circulation in your legs and feet is eased back to your heart.

 5. Wear Loose Clothing